Time Tracker for Azure DevOps

 - Uninstalling the extension does not delete your data — it remains in your org's EDS until manually purged

-OAuth scopes requested: vso.work (read work items so we can show titles next to entry IDs) and vso.identity (legacy identities endpoint for the optional admin gate on Reports).
+OAuth scopes requested: vso.work (read work items so we can show titles next to entry IDs) and vso.identity (identities endpoint backing the role defaults for ADO administrators, the project-member validation behind the invalid-entry inspector, and the Entra ID group expansion — all read-only).

 Install